Nemomain/SEI-4-b_notes/README.md

 It’s been a journey, and a very fun one.

-## Wins and Challenges(TLDR)
+## Wins and Challenges

-This has probably been my least troubled project so far, with only a couple of road bumps worth mentioning.
+This has probably been the project where I faced the least challenges so far, with only a couple of road bumps worth mentioning.

 The first one was due to a misunderstanding as to how paths in React Router Dom work: